 This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

-Before submitting you should read over the guidelines here, then register an account (or login if you have an existing account)
+Before submitting you should read over the guidelines here, then register an account (or login if you have an existing account).

-The journal especially welcomes contributions that stimulate reflection and dialogue about the place of history and historical research within the varied and multifaceted ways in which architecture and the built environment are studied and debated today, across disciplines, cultures and regions today.
+The journal especially welcomes contributions that stimulate reflection and dialogue about the place of history and historical research within the built environment and the varied and multifaceted ways in which architecture is studied across disciplines, cultures and regions today.
 Architectural Histories also encourages authors to submit articles on non-European topics, including regions, themes, time periods, characters, works, and fields, that have been traditionally excluded from the canon of architectural history.

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items.
+Submissions may be returned to authors that do not adhere to these guidelines.

 Please ensure that the images uploaded are suitable for display in the final publication.